vivekpratapsingh7/ML-Question/README.md

     cd repository-name

-4. Create a new branch for your solution: git checkout -b <unique_name>
+4. Create a new branch for your solution:

-    use your name and mobile number of DOB to create it
+    a. git checkout -b <unique_name> (Use your name and mobile number or DOB to create it)

 5. Solve the Problem:
-    Make the necessary changes to solve the problem.
+    1. Make the necessary changes to solve the problem.
-    Commit and Push:
-    Add and commit your changes:
+    2. Add and commit your changes:
-    git add .
+        1. git add .
-    git commit -m "Solved the problem"
+        2. git commit -m "Solved the problem"

-6. Push your branch to your forked repository: git push origin solution-branch
+6. Push your branch to your forked repository: git push origin <unique_name>

 7. Submit:
-Inform you once they have pushed their solution branch.
+Inform you once they have pushed the solution branch.

 You will need to submit the following items:
 1. Ipython notebook or python script